Indigenous peoples of Siberia: Genetic relationships and links to Indigenous peoples of the Americas

 Early Native Americans are thought to have crossed into the Americas through the Beringia land bridge between 40,000 and 13,000 years ago from modern day Siberia.
 Certain modern Indigenous Siberians are closely related to the Indigenous peoples of the Americas, with whom they share a common origin.

 Analysis of genetic markers has also been used to link the two groups of Indigenous peoples.
 These studies focused on looking at markers on the Y chromosome, which is always inherited by sons from their fathers.
 Haplogroup Q is a unique mutation shared among most Indigenous peoples of the Americas, less among Siberian populations.
 Studies have found that 93.8% of Siberia's Ket people and 66.4% of Siberia's Selkup people possess the mutation, while it is largely absent from other populations in Eastern Asia or Europe.

 The principal-component analysis suggests a close genetic relatedness between some North American Amerindians (the Chipewyan [Dënesųłı̨ne] and the Cheyenne) and certain populations of central/southern Siberia (particularly the Kets, Siberian Tatars, Yakuts, Selkups, and Altaians), at the resolution of major Y-chromosome haplogroups.
 This pattern agrees with the distribution of mtDNA haplogroup X, which is found in North America and the Altaians of southern central Siberia, but is absent from eastern Siberia.

 According to a 2025 study, Native American-related Paleosiberian ancestry in continental Siberia mixed with ancestries related to Inland East Asians (China_NEastAsia_Inland_EN) and Amur River populations (China_AmurRiver_Mesolithic 14K).
 This created two distinct ancestries: Cis-Baikal Late Neolithic–Bronze Age and Yakutia Late Neolithic–Bronze Age ancestries.
 The first was associated with the expansion of Yeniseian-speaking groups whilst the second was associated with the expansion of Uralic-speaking groups.
 Cis-Baikal Late Neolithic-Bronze Age ancestry is closely related to present Central Siberians from the Yenisei River Basin.
 Meanwhile, Yakutia Late Neolithic-Bronze Age ancestry is associated with ancient and present Bering Straits populations.
-It is also associated with the disperal of haplogroup N, which is common for present Uralic speaking-groups.
+It is also associated with the dispersal of haplogroup N, which is common for present Uralic speaking-groups.
 Populations from the Amur River region always have high affinity to Amur River-related East Asian ancestry while those on the Mongolian Plateau and Baikal area share more affinity with Inland East Asian-related ancestry.
 However, there is minor genetic input from North Eurasian Hunter-Gatherers, who lived about ~10–4kya and are characterized by distinct West and East Eurasian admixture, into ancient and present Turkic, Mongolic and Tungusic-speaking populations from Central and Northern Eurasia, as well as pastoralists from the Late Bronze Age and Iron age such as Scythians, Sarmatians, and Xiongnu.

+Another study detected a much wider distribution of Ancient Paleosiberian ancestry since the Early Holocene and is present in sites such as northern Mongolia.